Skip to main content

 Plan/Disclosure Statement DueMarch 26, 2026

 Founding and early growth.
 Karl H. Stephan, a German immigrant, founded the company in Worcester, Massachusetts in 1897.
 The founder initially produced barber equipment and surgical tools, with the company's bestselling product being a dandruff remover based on a 19th-century formula.
-By 1920, annual revenues had reached $5 million—a substantial sum for the era.
-Richard Stephan, Karl's son, took control in 1938 during the Great Depression and navigated the company through difficult economic conditions.
+By 1920, annual revenues had reached $5 million.
+Richard Stephan, Karl's son, took control in 1938 during the Great Depression.
 In 1952, Richard relocated the headquarters to Fort Lauderdale, Florida, and incorporated the business in Florida.
-The company went public in 1960, providing access to capital markets that would later fund acquisition-driven growth.
+The company went public in 1960.

 The Ferola era and acquisition strategy.
-Frank F. Ferola, a former Avon executive, acquired control of The Stephan Company in 1981 with just $200,000 raised from investors.
-At acquisition, the company had only one saleable product and $250,000 in debt—a turnaround opportunity that Ferola would transform through aggressive acquisitions.
-The acquisition history that followed shaped both the company's product portfolio and its ultimate liability exposure:
+Frank F. Ferola, a former Avon executive, acquired control of The Stephan Company in 1981 with $200,000 raised from investors.
+At acquisition, the company had only one saleable product and $250,000 in debt.
+The acquisition history that followed shaped the company's product portfolio and later liability exposure:

 YearAcquisitionSignificance